 It is concerning to note that several users unwittingly create vulnerabilities within the network.
 Poor or easily guessable passwords, default passwords, old passwords, etc. are often easy targets.
 In fact, poor password hygiene has been one of the biggest concerns of companies across the world.

 The goal of obtaining multiple credentials is to allow ever-higher access within the network.
 In fact, privilege escalation is key to gaining access to the payload.
 With the right login credentials, attackers can easily steal data without raising any alarms.
 Such attacks are rare and are the hardest to detect.

 Attackers can repeat the above-mentioned actions multiple times to gain access to sensitive data or payload.
 However, the ultimate goal, almost always, remains unchanged.
 Attackers could perform internal reconnaissance and then bypass security controls to compromise successive hosts multiple times.
 But their aim is to get to the target.

 It is important to note that once an attacker has secured administrative privileges, they gain deeper access into a network.
-Here on, any malicious lateral movement can be very difficult to detect.
+Here on, any malicious lateral movement attack can be very difficult to detect.
 This is because the movements and actions usually appear to be “normal” network traffic conducted by authorized users.